 There’s also a role for businesses to play, and entrepreneurs who want to maximize their effective giving or professional social initiatives.
 Rather than trying to build new programs into existing business models, potentially distracting from core goals and competencies, Chang suggests playing to your strengths: do what you’re good at, and find a partner to support.

 Finally, Chang cautions entrepreneurs to avoid doing any sort of social program just for the PR benefits.
 “Good intentions are simply not enough,” she says.
 “Know that if you’re in it to make money then that’s great — be in it and make lots of money and become so wildly successful that you can partner with an organization and help with the technology assets or with process, whatever it is that you do well; partner with an organization and make them better rather than trying to leverage a feel-good factor thinking that it’s going to attract more customers.”

 For those whose strengths lie in other areas but whose hearts are in a similar place, she has a few words of wisdom.

 “Extreme poverty globally can’t be addressed just by charities alone: We have to partner with businesses.
 And we have to work together and leverage all of our resources and our reach in order to make a difference.
 If you’re an entrepreneur — after addressing an issue that’s passionate to you, your family, your staff and your customer base — if you can identify that and you partner with an organization that also addresses that same issue, then that’s a true public/private partnership that can really have an impact.”

 All images courtesy of Abigail Chang and Paul Chang.
-This feature originally appeared in our Q3 issue of YEC Quarterly, our print magazine for YEC members.
+This feature originally appeared in YEC Quarterly, a print magazine for YEC members.